puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 Now you can run the installer using the newly generated answer file: `puppet-installer -a puppet_answers.txt`.

-After the installation is complete, log into the console and verify that the "Live Management" tab is NOT present in the main, top nav bar.
+After the installation is complete, log into the console and verify that the __Live Management__ tab is NOT present in the main, top nav bar.

 #### Modify the “Default” Group to Exclude Live Management